FULLER SMITH & TURNER PLC - Directorate Change

 Justine Warren 020 7457 2020Justine.Warren@instinctif.com

 Fuller, Smith and Turner P.L.C. is a premium pub and hotel company and London brewer.
-Today [12 March 2019] the Company runs 181 Tenanted pubs and 203 Managed Pubs and Hotels, with a focus on delicious fresh, home-cooked food, outstanding cask and craft ale, great wine and exceptional service.
-The Company also has 817 boutique bedrooms in its Managed estate.
-The Fuller's pub estate stretches from Brighton to Birmingham and from Bristol to the Greenwich Peninsula, including 173 locations within the M25.
+The Company runs 182 Tenanted pubs and 202 Managed Pubs and Hotels, with a focus on delicious fresh, home-cooked food, outstanding cask and craft ale, great wine and exceptional service.
+The Company also has 813 boutique bedrooms in its Managed estate.
+The Fuller's pub estate stretches from Brighton to Birmingham and from Bristol to the Greenwich Peninsula, including 172 locations within the M25.
 In June 2018 Fuller's acquired Bel & The Dragon, comprising six stunning country inns (included in the pub numbers above), and the Company also owns The Stable, a craft cider and gourmet pizza restaurant business, which has 17 sites in England and Wales.

 The Fuller's Beer Company brews a portfolio of premium beers including London Pride, Frontier Premium London Lager and a variety of cask and craft keg beers supported by a changing seasonal range.
 The Company owns Cornish Orchards - a craft cider maker producing a range of award-winning ciders and premium soft drinks - and Nectar Imports, a wholesale drinks business.
 In February 2018, Fuller's also acquired Dark Star Brewing, a craft cask brewer based in Sussex.
 In January 2019, Fuller's announced the proposed sale of its brewing business to Asahi.